tacsi566/Wahlfachprojekt_1/README.md

 This tutorial is based on this wiki page https://wiki.elvis.science/index.php?title=LoRaWAN_/_Riot-OS_Setup.
 You can either follow along there or take a few shortcuts with the provided files.
 If you clone this repo you have every file needed to flash the microcontroller.

+To setup the TTN Indoor Gateway refer to this link https://www.thethingsindustries.com/docs/gateways/models/thethingsindoorgateway/.

 ## Steps
 To install the needed packages easily just make the packages.sh file executeable and execute <br>
 ```sudo chmod +x packages.sh``` <br>